 Most natives did not want to own their own land and preferred the communal style of living where all members of the tribe contributed.
 To farm for individual purposes was counter to their entire way of life.

 Unsurprisingly, the lands allotted to natives were oftentimes the worst on the reservation.
 These lands usually were located on arid or semi-arid lands that did not support extensive agriculture.
-The best lands were set aside to later be purchased by the federal government for non-native settlers with business interests.
+The federal government set aside to later purchase the best lands for non-native settlers with business interests.

 In addition, the Dawes Act did not come with any instruction or additional funding providing training or instruction to natives on how to successfully farm these lands.
 The act also did not provide funding for farm equipment and supplies that were essential in the arid environment.